OpenMDAO/OpenMDAO1/openmdao/docs/conversion-guide/intro.rst

 In old OpenMDAO, every Assembly has a Driver, and a Driver can be an optimizer **or** a Solver, as well as some other iterative executive like a DOEDriver, etc.

 In new OpenMDAO, a Solver is **not** a Driver, and only the Problem object can have a Driver.
 Every Group has a nonlinear solver and a linear solver.
 The default nonlinear solver is RunOnce, which just runs solve_nonlinear once on each of its children.
-The default linear solver is ScipyGMRES.
+The default linear solver is ScipyGMRES, just as it was in old OpenMDAO.

 ---------------
 Execution Order